techcnet/site-simple-blog-multilanguage/README.md

 # Simple Multilingual Blog Profile for ProcessWire 3x

-This site profile for ProcessWire offers a simple and responsive blog which doesn't require any third-party modules.
+This site profile for ProcessWire offers a simple, multilingual and responsive blog which doesn't require any third-party modules.
 It works exclusively based on some template files.
 It's identical to the **Simple Blog Profile** with only two exceptions.
 This site profile supports multiple languages for each post and the navigation is slightly different due to the language selector.

 !["Screenshot"](https://tech-c.net/site/assets/files/1198/screenshot-500.jpg)